muntasir-hossain314159/C-and-Cpp-Programming-Projects/Jewelry Store/README.md

 # Jewelry Store
-The program computes the individual and total price of the jewelries from the input file jewels.txt
+The program computes the individual and total price of the jewelries based on the metal type, jewel type, and weight from the input file jewels.txt